salto-io/salto/packages/cli/README.md

     * Number of changes upon `fetch`
     * Failed running some command (counting number of failures)
     * Started running some command
-  2. Stacktrace - Salto's binaries are being built with `webpack` and `next` - paths are always relative to the binary and not the user's paths
+  2. Stacktrace - the prebuilt binaries are being packaged with `webpack` ([see the prebuilt binary releases section](#download-prebuilt-executable-binary-releases)) so the file paths will be in the [custom webpack sourcemap protocol](https://webpack.js.org/configuration/output/#output-devtoolmodulefilenametemplate), thus no personal data will be sent.

 In addition to the usage data, the following metadata is being sent;

   * Operating system (platform, arch and release version)
   * Workspace ID: the ID of the specific workspace (uuidv4)
   * Installation ID: an ID that is being generated in the first ever `salto init`.
-It's common to all of the workspaces
+It's common to all of the workspaces on the same installation / computer
   * App (CLI) version

 #### Disable telemetry

-Any user can opt-out from sending usage data.
+Any user can opt-out of sending usage data.
 There are generally two ways of doing so:

   1. Setup the `SALTO_TELEMETRY_DISABLE` environment variables value to be `1`
-  2. In the CLI configuration file (`$SALTO_HOME/salto.config/config.bp` by default), setup the value of `telemetry` to be `false`.
+  2. In the CLI configuration file (`$SALTO_HOME/salto.config/config.bp` by default), set the value of `telemetry` to be `false`.

 By default, binary releases are generating the configuration file to be populated with telemetry enabled, however the environment variable `SALTO_TELEMETRY_DISABLE=1` will always have precedence over the config file.

-**For dev builds**, i.e. builds that are not binary builds released by Salto, the telemetry will be **disabled**, unless explicitly configured to send telemetry.
+**For dev builds**, i.e. builds that are not the prebuilt executables released by Salto, the telemetry will be **disabled**.
-If you want to enable telemetry for dev builds, please setup the following environment variables:

-  * `SALTO_TELEMETRY_URL` - the URL to which the usage data will be sent
-  * `SALTO_TELEMETRY_TOKEN` - the authorization token for the telemetry service